Lifestyle and Lifespan

 Box Turtles are often found hibernating together in groups of up to 10, and are generally tolerant of overlapping territory.
 Aggression and territory disputes between males in mating seasons are rare and non-threatening.
 Overall, box turtles are considered tolerant and sociable, however, young neonate offspring will often cannibalize each other upon hatching.

+Maturity is reached at 7 years, however, fewer than 10% of hatchlings will survive.
 Beginning at 7 to 8 years of age, box turtles will begin to sexually mature.
 Mating begins in the spring as soon as animals emerge from winter hibernation.
 Males extend their limbs and neck as long as possible in a display to potential mates.
 During copulation, the male wedges his feet into the females shell and remains attached to the female for several hours and may be dragged along behind her as she moves about.

 Young are born precocial and able to fend for themselves.